 Hugh Hewitt is one of the nation’s leading bloggers and a genuine media revolutionary.
 He brings that expertise, his wit and what The New Yorker magazine calls his “amiable but relentless manner” to his nationally syndicated show each day.

-Col. Kurt Schlichter fills in for Hugh this morning on Tuesday May 24th, 2022, discussing the important topics of the day, COVID-19 and the new Biden administration.
+Hugh Hewitt is back today on Friday, January 27th, 2023, discussing the important topics of the day, COVID-19 and the new Biden administration.
 Talking today:

 Watch the Show